benheise/benheise.github.io/_pages/services.md

 ### Redteaming

 Red team testing uses advanced, real-world attack techniques to bypass security controls in order to gain access to protected systems or sensitive data.
+This is a goals oriented assessment with a wide, "no holds barred" (to the extent the law allows) scope.
 I gather information starting with OSINT, making use of data from past breaches and other information I can scour from everywhere, including the Dark Web.
 I then attempt to identify vulnerabilities the system using scanning tools, performing analysis of information systems and applications, and attempting to manipulate software applications in ways they were not intended.
 I usually chain together multiple exploits of vulnerabilities in order to gain access to an information system.

 A red team's goals can include:
 * Assess the overall security monitoring and defensiveness of client endpoints.